KupoDupo/CMPM-121-Final/README.md

 ## Reflection
 Completing F1 has made us realize that Lua/LÖVE would be a little more difficult to grasp than I originally thought.
 The most difficult part was figuring out how to get the 3D objects to appear normally on the map, and even now it is still a bit janky for the prototype.
 I think part of our issue was not starting earlier, which left us scrambling to figure things out.
 I think we're on the right track now, we just need to give ourselves more time to work on future requirements.

+# Devlog Entry - [11/25]

+There is now a functional puzzle for the first room.
+We changed it from what we originally planned to make it more of a physics based puzzle.
+You pick up a cannonball and load it into a cannon in the room.
+Then you can aim the cannon and try to shoot the door so you can escape the room.
+If you miss the door the cannonball will bounce off the walls and hit the floor.
+You get three chances to hit the door, after which the cannonball will break from hitting the walls.
+When this happens a restart button will appear for you to try the level over again.
+There are game objectives in the corner to help direct the player on what to do.
+If you do knock the door down you can walk through and be taken to the second room, which is currently under development.